rogeriochaves/webrtc-application-screen-share/README.md

 - Click button 'Load unpacked extension'
 - Navigate to the packaged_app folder of this repo
 - Launch app by clicking 'launch' link in chrome://extensions
 - Or use Chrome App Launcher to launch it.

 ####  Client Attendee Web Page Steps

 - Start Chrome or Firefox browser
-- Point browser to  e.g. http://\<your node.js ip address\>:1337
+- Point browser to  e.g. http://localhost:1337
 - You can test this on the same machine or across the network over two machines.